DOJ Issues FAQ - July 2015

 Washington D.C. - On July 23, 2010, Attorney General Eric Holder signed the final regulations revising the Department’s American with Disabilities Act (ADA).
 These revisions began during the Bush administration.
 Persons who continue to insist that a monkey, iguana or other creature is a "service animal" may only do so for about another year-and-a-half.
-Under the revised rules, the service animal label only applies to dogs and qualifying miniature horses (See: Section (i) of § 35.136).
+Under the revised rules, a service animal only applies to dogs and qualifying miniature horses (See: Section (i) of § 35.136).

 Definition of a Service Animal